 “Signs form a language, but not the one you think you know.” ― Italo Calvino, Invisible Cities

 My background and experience in graphic design and typography heavily influences how I see the world around me.
-Hence, I am drawn to maps for how they encapsulate a complex site in a language that is graphic and easy to decipher.
+It is the typographic and topographic details in the landscape of the page and environment that occupies my attention.
+I am drawn to maps for how they encapsulate a complex site in a language that is graphic and universal.
 I am fascinated with the inherent reliance on maps to describe, where we are, where we are going and where we have been.
-I use ancient maps of cities, local, hand drawn and well-worn maps of places I have visited as backgrounds and a source of inspiration and guidance.
+I am drawn to maps of cities that are, known, lived in, and or feature a distinct edge between water and land.
+These maps become backgrounds and a source of inspiration and guidance.

 In my work I use meandering and intertwining marks to traverse a two-dimensional space.
 Clusters of circular and organic shapes in subtle hues combine with repeated rectangles and lines in contrasting colors to evoke movement and the disparity between built and natural environments.
 My process is a journey through a geographical space that often references a specific location.
 Fundamental to my methodology is the organic unfolding of each piece.
 By obscuring and redrawing I let the process remain visible with overlays of color washes, markers and opaque paint suggesting evolutionary change.
 While I work preconceived ideas are rejected and a response to the unexpected is embraced.
 A visual system, alluding to cartography emerges based on symbology, disruption and transformation.